Complete Alaska Cruise Packing List (2024)

 Electronics

 Admittedly, we pack much more in this category than most cruisers.
-So, our suggestion is to pick and choose your essential devices whether they be cellphones, laptops, tablets, or cameras.
+So, our suggestion is to pick and choose your essential devices whether they are cellphones, laptops, tablets, or cameras.
 Once you decide which gadgets you plan to take, you will find one of these cord organizers very helpful to keep all the chargers in one convenient location.

 Comments